AJPTechnology/DesignPatterns4Examples/README.md

 # DesignPatterns4Examples
 Design Patterns implement Singleton Factory Method Facade Observer

-The Factory Method pattern is intended to develop The example of a construction of instances of banking systems, for example an ATM system and mbway;
+The Factory Method pattern is intended to develop a construction of instances for an banking systems, for example an ATM system and mbway;

 • In the Singleton pattern we will create entities responsible for transfers and payments.
 These entities are unique and cannot be replicated.